Skip to main content

 3.12 Correction of Education Records

 Students have the right to ask to have education records corrected that are inaccurate, misleading, or maintained in violation of their privacy or other rights.
-In cases of alleged academic dishonesty or of an unfair or mistaken evaluation, students must pursue redress under the ACADEMIC GRIEVANCE policy.
+In cases of alleged academic dishonesty or of an unfair or mistaken evaluation, students must pursue redress under the Student Academic Grievance policy.
 In cases of alleged violations of the CES Honor Code, the student must pursue redress under the applicable policies and procedures of the Office of Honor.
-In cases of other non-academic, extenuating circumstances or emergencies potentially affecting a student's educational records, students must pursue redress under BYUH's ADJUDICATORY policy.
+In cases of other non-academic, extenuating circumstances or emergencies potentially affecting a student's educational records, students must pursue redress through the dean of students.
 In all other cases of challenge to the content of a student's educational records not otherwise governed by established university policy, this policy will apply.
 Under this policy, the process must be initiated within one year from the semester or term in question.
 The following are the applicable procedures:

-2. The Dean/Associate Dean or supervisor of the university area maintaining the records shall promptly review the facts and seek to resolve the complaint by informal discussions with the student.
+2. The dean or supervisor of the university area maintaining the records shall promptly review the facts and seek to resolve the complaint by informal discussions with the student.

-3. If the Dean/Associate Dean or supervisor decides not to comply with the request, BYUH will notify the student in writing.
+3. If the dean or supervisor decides not to comply with the request, BYU–Hawaii will notify the student in writing.

 4. A student who disagrees with the decision has a right to a hearing to challenge the information believed to be inaccurate, misleading, or in violation of the student's rights.
-Upon written request to the Dean of Admissions and Records, a hearing will be scheduled and the student will be provided reasonable advance notification of the date, place, and time of the hearing.
-The University FERPA Committee consisting of three disinterested individuals appointed from the Office of the Vice-President for Student Life and the Office of Admissions and Records or other appropriate custodian of the student educational records will conduct the hearing.
+Upon written request to the admissions manager, a hearing will be scheduled and the student will be provided reasonable advance notification of the date, place, and time of the hearing.
+The University FERPA Committee consisting of three disinterested individuals appointed by the student life vice president and dean of students or other appropriate custodian of the student educational records will conduct the hearing.
 The student shall be afforded a full and fair opportunity to present evidence relevant to the issues raised in the original request to amend the student's education records.
-The hearing panel will be advised on matters of procedure and law by the Vice-President for Administrative Services.
+The hearing panel will be advised on matters of procedure and law by the administrative vice president.
 The hearing panel will prepare a written decision based solely on the evidence presented at the hearing.
 The decision will include a summary of the evidence presented and the reasons for the decision.

 4. RELATED POLICIES AND PROCEDURES